-This modification is intended to ensure that where a derogation to the UNC affects an IGT network, the IGT UNC gives effect to that derogation.
+This modification is intended to ensure that where a derogation to the UNC affects an IGT networkand the 'Use Case' exists in the IGT UNC, the IGT UNC gives effect to that derogation.

 It is also proposed that a process for enabling stand-alone derogations to the IGT UNC is created to facilitate innovation within IGT networks.
 This will allow IGT UNC parties to apply for a derogation for their organisation, which may be for one, or a combination, of: